-This course is also designed for students who plan to obtain Tableau® Desktop Qualified Associate certification, which requires candidates to pass the Desktop Qualified Associate exam.
+This course is also designed for students who plan to obtain Tableau Desktop Qualified Associate certification, which requires candidates to pass the Tableau Desktop Certified Associate exam.

-This course prepares the student to take the Tableau® Desktop Qualified Associate exam.
+This course prepares the student to take the Tableau® Desktop Certified Associate exam.

 In this course, you will visualize data with Tableau.
 You will:

 Lesson 5: Saving, Publishing, and Sharing Data

 To ensure your success in this course, you should have experience managing data with Microsoft® Excel® or Google Sheets™.
 You can obtain this level of skills and knowledge by taking the following Logical Operations courses:

 Optionally, having experience with other data analytics tools, such as Google Analytics™ or Customer Relationship Management (CRM) tools, as well as an understanding of database design concepts or a background in statistical analysis, will help you get even more out of Tableau.
 The following courses are helpful but not required:

 As technology progresses and becomes more interwoven with our businesses and lives, more data is collected about business and personal activities.
 This era of "big data" is a direct result of the popularity and growth of cloud computing, which provides an abundance of computational power and storage, allowing organizations of all sorts to capture and store data.
 Leveraging that data effectively can provide timely insights and competitive advantages.More Information